nummacway/gb300/README.md

 * Game Boy Color
 * Game Boy Advance

 Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE.
+If you don't mind weird colors, you can also play the Game Gear games that do not make use of the Start button.
+Change the `.gg` extension to `.md` to make them show up.

 The SF2000 firmware does not work on the GB300.
 There is no known way to retrieve an updated firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
 The BIOS dates to the 15th of December, 2023.

 There's actually two things called Firmware on the GB300.
-There is a small bootloader that loads the firmware from the SD card.
-You should [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
+There is a small bootloader that loads the firmware from the TF card.
+You should [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues after tampering with files in the BIOS folder.
 Really.
 This thing works for the GB300 as well.

 ### Saving

 The device features four save _states_ per game which allow saving at any point (press Start+Select).
 However, they are usually incompatible between different emulators.
 If you want to try anyway, you first need to extract them from their `zlib`-based format (same as on the SF2000).
 There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm).
-Tests with VBA-M's save states (after extracting the ZIP file that is VBA-M's save state format) didn't work (black screen on the GB300).
+Tests with VBA-M's save states (after extracting the gzip file that is VBA-M's save state format) didn't work (black screen on the GB300).

 Normally, you would be able to exchange _battery_ files between emulators.
 These are the files that store the savegames created by the games' save feature.
 However, there's an issue with them on the GB300: To my knowledge, battery files do not work at all for all platforms but the GBA.
 So the rest of this paragraph is about the GBA only.
 If you want to _load_ a battery file from another emulator, place it in the `Roms` folder (not the `save` subfolder) - even for stock ROMs!
 Saving is a bit more complicated.
 Sometimes it works, sometimes it doesn't.
 And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load after turning off the device.
 Saving and loading between switching off the GB300 in the meantime seems to work, so games that force you to save and restart (e.g. Pokémon games) should work, at least on the GBA.
 Should you need to get your battery file from the device, load your state and save.
 Repeat until you can load your battery after restarting the GB300.
 Then you should have a working battery.

 ## ROMs and Gameplay

 To play your own games, create the folder `Roms` (case-insensitive) on the TF card and put your ROMs there.
 You can also use single-file ZIP files to save memory.
+Also create a `save` subfolder (`Roms\save`), because the GB300 will not create one for you and fail saving.

 Stock ROMs however come in their own format.
 The first `0xEA00` bytes are a 144x208 pixel RGB565 images with no header whatsoever.
 After that comes a ZIP file, with four differences to keep you from opening it:
 * The magic numbers are different.
 There are three in a standard ZIP file with one file.